 Here is a recap of what we’ve done so far:

 - We also collected over 500 surveys about people’s concerns and hopes for the rezoning.
 This data is used throughout the platform to document the needs identified by community members.
-And we conducted extensive community outreach to ensure as many residents and workers as possible knew about this process.
+We conducted extensive community outreach to ensure as many residents and workers as possible knew about this process.

 - In total, more than 1,500 community members attended the forums and visioning sessions.